sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

 ## Breaking down a browser check step-by-step

-Let's look a more real life example and break down each step.
-The code below logs into Checkly, waits for the dashboard to fully load and then snap a screenshot.
+Let's look at a more real life example and break down each step.
+The code below logs into Checkly, waits for the dashboard to fully load and then snaps a screenshot.

 ```js
 const puppeteer = require('puppeteer') // 1